cathaloruaidh/genomeBuildConversion/README.md

 ```

 Check that there are no entries in the files of CUPs for the second iteration.
-All commands should return zeroes for the files.
+The first two commands should return zeroes for all files, and the third command should return nothing.
 ```
 for FILE in $( find ${SOURCE}/${CATEGORY}/${SAMPLE}/BED -iname "*${SOURCE}_2.reject.extract.bed" ) ; do wc -l ${FILE} ; done
 for FILE in $( find ${SOURCE}/${CATEGORY}/${SAMPLE}/BED -iname "*${TARGET}_2.reject.extract.bed" ) ; do wc -l ${FILE} ; done